jaykiz/turbo-octo-doodle/README.md

 Edit #1: Fixed an error in the footer of each page

 Edit #2: Implemented JS page and began creating the request.html

+Edit #3: Made some proposed CSS changes to the index.html.
+Reformatted the footer